OlegSmelov/omgrofl-interpreter/README.md

 * An exception will also be thrown if you try to take a value off the stack when the stack is empty.
 * On EOF, 255 is returned as the value.
-* JIT may or may not be faster than interpreting Omgrofl directly.
-It will definitely be faster if the program is long and resource-intensive.
 * Indentation and whitespace don't matter.
 The only thing that matters is that every statement is written on a separate line.
 * **If there is more than one statement on a line, an exception will be thrown.**